andreiw/RaspberryPiPkg/readme.md

 are recommended for your `config.txt`:
 - `hdmi_force_hotplug=1` to allow plugging in video after system is booted.
 - `hdmi_group=1` and `hdmi_mode=4` to force a specific mode, both to accomodate late-plugged screens or buggy/slow screens.
 See [official documentation](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md) to make sense of these parameters (example above sets up 720p 60Hz).

+While the VC firmware is reponsible for setting the physical resolution, the virtual resolution the GPU framebuffer uses may be different and it scales the video appropriately.
+By default, the UEFI framebuffer driver makes available the following virtual resolutions:
+- 640x480 (32bpp)
+- 800x600 (32bpp)
+- 1024x768 (32bpp)
+- 1280x720 (32bpp)
+- 1920x1080 (32bpp)
+- native physical resolution (32bpp)

+Note that this lets you do weird stuff, like pretending to have 1080p while connected to a TV.
+Sometimes blurry is better than nothing...

+Note: the VC framebuffer is a bit weird and will change physical locations
+      depending on virtual resolution chosen.
+Some UEFI applications or OS loaders may violate the GOP spec and never refresh the framebuffer addressing after setting the mode.
+You can completely disable multiple virtual resolution support:
+- go to `Device Manager`
+- go to `Raspberry Pi Configuration`
+- go to `Display`
+- configure `Resolutions` to `Only native resolution`

 ## NVRAM